MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/use-copilot-features.md

 When you start to draft an email, Copilot opens in the right side panel and presents five predefined prompts and one custom prompt:

-- **Suggest a call**: Drafts a reply that suggests a call with the same day or the next day.
+- **Suggest a call**: Drafts a reply that suggests a call with the customer the same day or the next day.
 - **Request more information**: Drafts a reply that requests more details from the customer to help resolve the problem.
 - **Empathize with feedback**: Drafts a reply that provides an empathetic response to a customer who expresses a complaint.
 - **Provide product/service details**: Drafts a reply that offers details or answers customer questions about a particular product or service.